All about SmartBeats

 "The task is going well.
 Since we last talked I got 20 hours of work done, and think there are 10 more to go.
 I should have it done by the 14th."

-SmartBeats are also a method of automatically populating timesheets; work hours the task owner includes in their beat are added to their timesheet.
+SmartBeats are also a method of automatically populating timesheets; work hours the resource includes in their beat are added to their timesheet.
 This makes completing timesheets easier – and more accurate, since beats are submitted immediately after work was performed.

 Fields included in SmartBeats

-- The task owner’s best estimate of the work remaining for the task
+- The resource’s best estimate of the work remaining for the task

 - Their best estimate of when they’ll complete the task